Data Types

 EDGE anyEdge; EDGE<friendship> friendEdge;

-.
+All edges have a built-in attribute type.
 The built-in attribute is of type string.
-You can access it with the dot (.
+You can access it with the dot (.) operator.

 Vertex and Edge Attribute Types